Wells Fargo’s new CEO: ‘We will get it done’

 Building the right foundation

 Scharf brings more than 24 years of leadership experience in the banking and payments industries to Wells Fargo, including CEO roles at Visa and Bank of New York Mellon.
 He has a demonstrated track record in leading change, driving results, strengthening operational risk and compliance, and innovating amid a rapidly evolving digital landscape.
 At Wells Fargo, Scharf has stressed urgency, accountability, and execution as what will drive the company forward.
+He has acknowledged the mistakes that were made in the past and has made addressing Wells Fargo’s regulatory requirements his top priority.

-As his top priority, Scharf has set his sights on addressing Wells Fargo’s regulatory requirements and acknowledging the mistakes that were made in the past.
 In February, Wells Fargo entered into agreements with the United States Department of Justice and the United States Securities and Exchange Commission to resolve these agencies’ investigations into the company’s historical Community Bank sales practices and related disclosures.
 As part of this resolution, Wells Fargo agreed to make payments totaling $3 billion.

 As Scharf acknowledged, “At the time of the sales practices issues, the company did not have in place the appropriate people, structure, processes, controls, or culture to prevent the inappropriate conduct,” he said.
 “This was inexcusable.”
 While the settlements mark a significant step in bringing this chapter to a close, Scharf said there’s still more work to be done to rebuild the trust the company lost.
 “We are committing all necessary resources to ensure that nothing like this happens again, while also driving Wells Fargo forward,” he said.